A model of person-centred rehabilitation

-The SMART method of setting goals is not consistent with this attribute.
+The SMART method of setting goals is different from this attribute.
 It is a one-off process, not an evolving and adaptable process.
 Moreover, it requires a fixed and scorable outcome that rarely includes the patient’s experience.

-The other message is that the process involves the education of the patient about their condition and prognosis and negotiation with the patient as an equal partner.
+The other message is that the process involves educating the patient about their condition and prognosis and negotiating with the patient as an equal partner.

-The paper introduces a discussion of the microsystem thus: “Person-professional interactions occur within a microsystem, often involving significant others, multiple professionals, and support staff.”
-They imply that this system encompasses the people involved in their care, and I understand this to mean not only an identified, specific multiprofessional team but people from other teams, organisations, and the family, as illustrated in my diagram of the patient’s rehabilitation team. (here)
+The paper introduces a discussion of the microsystem, thus: “Person-professional interactions occur within a microsystem, often involving significant others, multiple professionals, and support staff.”
+They imply that this system encompasses the people involved in their care.
+I understand this to mean not only an identified, specific multiprofessional team but people from other teams, organisations, and the family, as illustrated in my diagram of the patient’s rehabilitation team. (here)

-Thus, while the apparent people will be members of the patient’s multiprofessional team, all others involved need to be considered.
+Thus, while the apparent people will be members of the patient’s multiprofessional team, all others involved must be considered.
 The inpatient microsystem will include other members of the full service who may occasionally interact with the patient.
-Crucially, the inpatient microsystem will also include people from outside the rehabilitation team, such as a social worker or a diabetes specialist involved in controlling the person’s diabetes or a home care organiser.
+Crucially, the inpatient microsystem will also have people from outside the rehabilitation team, such as a social worker or a diabetes specialist, involved in controlling the person’s diabetes or a home care organiser.

-When a patient receives rehabilitation at home, the micro-system will likely be larger and include more people from different organisations.
+When a patient receives rehabilitation at home, the micro-system will likely be more extensive and include more people from different organisations.
 In this situation, the importance of the macro-system also being patient-centred becomes obvious.

 The authors identified three main characteristics: